nosregor/nosregor/README.md

 ### Hi there 👋

-🔭 My name is Andrew Rogerson (Werdna Nosregor) and  I'm a Fullstack developer.

 <!--
 **nosregor/nosregor** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.